 During 2012–2013, Boatwright Memorial Library at the University of Richmond received a generous donation of the equipment and supplies of Shiu-Min Block, a professional bookbinder previously located in Connecticut.
 In September of 2014, the library added a platen press, several cabinets of type, and letterpress equipment from local printer and print historian, David M. Clinger.
 These donations became the foundation of the University of Richmond’s growing Book Arts Program and Studio.
 Additional gifts from the Friends of the Library continue to grow the equipment and collections within the Book Arts Program.

 The Book Arts Studio facilitates drop-in student maker events in the library and works with faculty, students, and staff on projects ranging from bound oral histories, linoleum block printing, poster design, introductory bookbinding workshops, and comic making, among others.
 Additional information is available on the Book Arts Program guide.
-If you would like to schedule a tour of the studio or have an idea for a class or staff project with a book arts focus, contact Jen Thomas, Book Arts Studio Coordinator, for more information.
+If you would like to schedule a tour of the studio or have an idea for a class with a book arts focus, contact Jen Thomas, Book Arts Studio Coordinator, for more information.